COVID-19 Response: Now Scheduling Telehealth Sessions

-At Spine and Sports, we have the staff for every kind of therapy under one roof.
+At Spine and Sports, we have the physical therapy staff for every kind of threatment all under one roof.

 We've got you covered.
 Our expert staff analyzes and treats all of your needs.

 We take both a medical and holistic personal approach to each patient and always look for the least invasion way to get you back to being pain-free.

 Multi-disciplinary practice that deals with sports medicine, pain management, and ortho injuries using a multi-team approach - M.D.s, Drs. of Physical Therapy, Drs. of Chiropractic - to help you rehabilitate.

 Our patients have easy access to a broad range of resources.
 Active collaboration with sport medicine experts, neurologists, physiatrists, physical therapists, chiropractors, and other clinicians, greatly broadens the diagnostic and treatment modalities available to you.